aws-powertools/powertools-lambda-typescript/docs/index.md

             }
             ```

-            If you use `esbuild` to bundle your code, make sure to exclude `@aws-lambda-powertools` from being bundled since the packages will be already present the Layer:
+            If you use `esbuild` to bundle your code, make sure to exclude `@aws-lambda-powertools/*` and `@aws-sdk/*` from being bundled since the packages are already present the layer:

             ```typescript
             new NodejsFunction(this, 'Function', {